tat kim karmaNi ghore maam niyojayasi keshava (3.1)

 Arjun said

-you deem as superior
+When intelligent thought you deem as superior

 then why set me up on this war-act of horror?